Consequences of Missing Elements on a Tax Invoice

 • The unique identification number and date of release

-• A list of the products or services that are being offered
+• A list of the products or services you offer.

 • The amount of things or services and how much they are worth